-In addition, your fund's management contract provides that its management fees will be adjusted up or down depending upon whether your fund's performance is better or worse than the performance of an appropriate index of securities prices specified in the management contract.
+Your fund's management contract provides that its management fees will be adjusted up or down depending upon whether your fund's performance is better or worse than the performance of an appropriate index of securities prices specified in the management contract.
 In the course of reviewing investment performance, the Trustees examined the operation of your fund's performance fees and concluded that these fees were operating effectively to align further Putnam Management's economic interests with those of the fund's shareholders.

 As in the past, the Trustees also focused on the competitiveness of each fund's total expense ratio.
 The Trustees, Putnam Management and the funds' investor servicing agent, Putnam Investor Services, Inc. ("PSERV"), have implemented expense limitations that were in effect during your fund's fiscal year ending in 2022.
 These expense limitations were: (i) a contractual expense limitation applicable to specified mutual funds, including your fund, of 25 basis points on investor servicing fees and expenses and (ii) a contractual expense limitation applicable to specified mutual funds, including your fund, of 20 basis points on so-called "other expenses" (i.e., all expenses exclusive of management fees, distribution fees, investor servicing fees, investment-related expenses, interest, taxes, brokerage commissions, acquired fund fees and expenses and extraordinary expenses).
 These expense limitations attempt to maintain competitive expense levels for the funds.
 Most funds, including your fund, had sufficiently low expenses that these expense limitations were not operative during their fiscal years ending in 2022.
 Putnam Management and PSERV have agreed to maintain these expense limitations until at least December 30, 2024.
+In addition, Putnam Management contractually agreed to waive fees and/or reimburse expenses of your fund to the extent that expenses of the fund (excluding payments under the fund's distribution plans, investor servicing fees, any applicable performance-based upward or downward adjustments to the fund's base management fee, brokerage, interest, taxes, investment-related expenses, extraordinary expenses and acquired fund fees and expenses) would exceed an annual rate of 0.78% of its average net assets through at least December 30, 2024.
+During its fiscal year ending in 2022, your fund's expenses were reduced as a result of this expense limitation.
 Putnam Management and PSERV's commitment to these expense limitation arrangements, which were intended to support an effort to have the mutual fund expenses meet competitive standards, was an important factor in the Trustees' decision to approve your fund's New Management Contracts and Interim Management Contracts and the continuance of your fund's Current Management Contracts.

 The Trustees reviewed comparative fee and expense information for a custom group of competitive funds selected by Broadridge Financial Solutions, Inc. ("Broadridge").
 This comparative information included your fund's percentile ranking for effective management fees and total expenses (excluding any applicable 12b-1 fees), which provides a general indication of your fund's relative standing.
-In the custom peer group, your fund ranked in the third quintile in effective management fees (determined for your fund and the other funds in the custom peer group based on fund asset size and the applicable contractual management fee schedule) and in the fourth quintile in total expenses (excluding any applicable 12b-1 fees) as of December 31, 2022.
+In the custom peer group, your fund ranked in the second quintile in effective management fees (determined for your fund and the other funds in the custom peer group based on fund asset size and the applicable contractual management fee schedule) and in the second quintile in total expenses (excluding any applicable 12b-1 fees) as of December 31, 2022.
 The first quintile represents the least expensive funds and the fifth quintile the most expensive funds.
 The fee and expense data reported by Broadridge as of December 31, 2022 reflected the most recent fiscal year-end data available in Broadridge's database at that time.